 Oven-baked cashew chicken, contains juicy, tender, boneless chicken thighs and lots of delicious sauce and vegetables.
 Read on to see how you can make this yourself in just 5 easy steps.

 Oven-baked Cashew Chicken

-This cashew chicken recipe has to be one of the easiest meals ever to prepare.
-It’s a variation of the traditional Chinese take-away Cashew Nut Chicken.
-But instead of being stir-fried, it’s baked in the oven.
+This is such an easy recipe for cashew chicken.
+It’s my go-to recipe for when the Chinese food craving hits and I don’t have much time.
+It’s a variation of the well-known Chinese take-away cashew chicken, but instead of being stir-fried, it’s baked in the oven.
 So there’s no standing over a hot stove, stirring away.
-Just pop it in the oven and forget about it and you’ll have an authentic Chinese take-away on the table in less than half-an-hour.
-As an additional bonus, it doesn’t contain any oil, so it’s healthy too.
+Just pop it in the oven and forget about it and you’ll have an authentic tasting Chinese take-away on the table in less than half-an-hour.
+As an additional bonus, my version of oven-baked cashew chicken doesn’t contain any oil, so it’s healthy too.

 I always judge the success of a recipe by whether Graham has seconds.
 And in this case he did.
 You’d better make a big dishful – you’ll need it.

-You can get the complete list of ingredients and measurements from the printable recipe card at the end of this post.
+You can get the complete list of ingredients and measurements for oven-baked cashew chicken on the printable recipe card at the end of this post.